What Differentiates a Certified Holistic Nutrition Consultant from the Rest?

 An important aspect of our practice is to know what we can do for our clients and what we cannot.
 We are not here to replace the work of a Dietitian or other healthcare providers.
 We can work as a team with them to provide you the best and most adequate service for your needs, because your health is a multifaceted process and it will benefit from a multidisciplinary approach.
 We all serve a different purpose in your well-being and can compliment each other for your benefit.
 Sometimes a client will work with a Dietitian first and then with a C.H.N.C.

-With all that said, Holistic Nutritional Consultants are self-regulated, and many if not most us are in favour of becoming a regulated profession (next week I will post more about my views on regulation).
+With all that said, Holistic Nutritional Consultants are self-regulated.
 This means that unfortunately people with little to no formal training in nutritional practices can use similar titles to sell you a pre-made dietary plan, shakes or expensive supplements without even knowing your health history.
 I have also heard some of them make incredible medical claims that only puts them at a risk for a lawsuit.
 And why should this matter to you?
 Or, why does it matter to me?
 Because unfortunately their practice can negatively affect those in my profession as we all get judged under the same lens.

 What can you do as the consumer?
 Ask the person you want to work with about their education, about their scope of practice, what regulatory associations they belong to, what is their code of ethics.
 Listen carefully to any promises they give you and ask for the evidence on any health claim they make.
 And please, if you are dealing with a serious health condition visit a healthcare provider and don't rely on a pink beverage to fix it.